The Best Coffee Shops for Working Remotely in Houston

 This sweet shop and eatery is one of the largest spaces on the list, with no shortage of seating, a laptop bar, and plenty of outlets, plus a wild assortment of sweets to keep you going from morning till midnight.
 Its coffee program runs the gamut from flat whites and nutty cortados to a creamy ca phe sua da, which is also available by the bottle.
 Pair your drink with pastries made fresh daily, including a rainbow of macarons and an 18 layer cake MADE OUT OF CREPES.
 There’s all-day savory stuff (and beer and wine), too.

-Got a serious project that’s gonna take some time?
-This cafe/wine bar hybrid is a perfect place to hunker down, with locations in the GOOF area, Upper Kirby, and a third to come in Spring Branch.
-The local mini-empire keeps things interesting by offering guest roasters in addition to its house beans… and by offering beer and wine.
-Get energized via lattes, pour overs, nitro cold brews, and eats from grilled cheese to churro donuts.
+Got a serious project that’s bound to take some time?
+This cafe-wine bar hybrid is the perfect place to hunker down, with locations in the GOOF area, Spring Branch, and over at Levy Park in Upper Kirby.
+The mini-empire keeps things interesting by offering guest roasters in addition to its house beans… and also by keeping the beer and wine flowing.
+Get energized via lattes, pour overs, nitro cold brews, and bites like Grilled Cheeses and Churro Donuts.

-Work experiences tend not to be karmically fulfilling, and while we’re not saying that’ll be different at Throughgood, you’ll definitely be getting good karma by association.
-The shop works to better the lives of others “through good” coffee (get it?), and the folks behind it have been serving hot meals to homeless women and men in Downtown Houston for over 25 years, eventually founding the Temenos Community Development Corporation to provide housing to previously homeless people.
-A portion of your Amaya Roasting drip and chai latte will help with that, and you can also enjoy it with some sunshine out on the patio.
+This karma-fueled shop works to better the lives of others “through good” coffee (get it?), as the team behind it has been serving hot meals to unhoused folks in Downtown Houston for over 25 years, eventually founding the Temenos Community Development Corporation to provide housing to those previously experiencing homelessness.
+To boot, a portion of your Amaya Roasting drip coffee or Chai Latte will help with that, and you can further enjoy it basking in the sunshine out on the patio.

 Clean, bright, and modern, this tiny cafe looks like it might’ve been designed by Joanna Gaines (it wasn’t).
 It’s not all about the looks, though the Italian coffee is on point; there are breakfast croissants, souvlaki plates, and pastries from spanakopita to a weekly changing pound cake.
 To top it off, all the outlets have USB ports, and the Wi-Fi is probably more stable than your current relationship.